 A 2009 study was conducted on male rugby players, and it found that resistance-running increased speed, strength, and jumping power.

-Subsequently, a 2016 study was conducted on NCAA division sprinters, and it concluded that leg muscles per height mass were 22% greater in sprinters.
+Subsequently, a 2016 study was conducted on NCAA division sprinters, concluding that leg muscles per height mass were 22% greater in sprinters.
 It also found that hip-and knee-crossing muscles were significantly larger.
 The study concluded a strong correlation between sprinting and large hip, knee flexors, and extensors.

-Finally, a 2020 study was conducted on 2,500 runners, and it found that 81% of men and 75% of women who smoked quit once they started running regularly.
+Finally, a 2020 study on 2,500 runners found that 81% of men and 75% of women who smoked quit once they started running regularly.
 Furthermore, it concluded that weight loss was associated with running and was more significant in overweight people.

-Also, running has been proven to decrease the risk of inactive diseases and improve cardiovascular performance.
+Also, running has decreased the risk of inactive diseases and improved cardiovascular performance.
 A healthy heart and a good set of lungs are good health and fitness indicators.
 These are just some of the health and fitness benefits of running.

 Muscle fiber types

-To understand the relationship between running and muscular fitness, learning about muscle fiber types is essential.
-In this way, you will better understand how running improves your muscular fitness.
+Learning about muscle fiber types is essential to understanding the relationship between running and muscular fitness.
+This way, you will better understand how running improves your muscular fitness.
 There are two types of muscle fibers:

-The first muscle type you activate when performing physical activities is slow-twitch muscle fiber.
+A slow-twitch muscle fiber is the first muscle type you activate when performing physical activities.
 Slow-twitch muscle fibers can sustain a low power force over a long time.
 Slow-twitch muscle activities include:

 - Power walking